-In societies with high scores for indulgence, the satisfaction of basic human needs is welcomed and seen as a joyful act (Hofstede et al., 2010).
-However, for societies with high levels of restraints, gratification is suppressed and controlled by rigid rules (de Waal and de Boer, 2017).
+In societies with high scores for indulgence, the satisfaction of basic human needs is welcomed and seen as a joyful act (Hofstede, Hofstede and Minkov, 2010).
+However, in societies with high levels of restraints, gratification is suppressed and controlled by rigid rules (de Waal and de Boer, 2017).

-According to Ojiako et al. (2014), project team members who have a culture of indulgence generally possess a positive attitude and have a tendency towards optimism than employees with restraint orientation.
-In addition, indulgence-oriented employees emphasise leisure, act as they please and spend money as they wish (Hofstede et al., 2010).
-Nguyen and Watanabe (2017) observed that insofar as they have the required competence and are committed to achieving the CPM target, the orientation of the project team with respect to how they live their life (indulgence or restraint) outside the project-oriented organisation is not a major consideration for the project manager.
+According to Ojiako et al. (2014), project team members who have a culture of indulgence generally possess a positive attitude and have a tendency towards optimism more than employees with a restraint orientation.
+In addition, indulgence-oriented employees emphasise leisure, act as they please and spend money as they wish (Hofstede, Hofstede and Minkov, 2010).
+Nguyen and Watanabe (2017) observed that insofar as they have the required competence and are committed to achieving the CPM target, the orientation of the project team concerning how they live their life (indulgence or restraint) outside the project-oriented organisation is not a major consideration for the project manager.
 Thus, our sixth hypothesis states: